neneyhsw/yolo_detection_customization/README.md

 This repository will modify some source code to implement customized function.

 ## Source Code
-The image.c file shows the detection box for detecting picture. (cmd: test)
+The image.c file shows the detection box for detecting picture. (cmd: ./darknet detector test)
-The image_opencv.cpp file shows the detection box for detecting video. (cmd: demo)
+The image_opencv.cpp file shows the detection box for detecting video. (cmd: ./darknet detector demo)
 Therefore, we can modify these files for customizing our needs.

 In this repository, I will modify the image.c to find the center point of detection box.